dcisneroscode/API-SQLite/README.md

 deactivate
 ~~~

-I hope this project will serve as a reference in the creation of API with python.
+I hope this project will serve as a reference in the creation of API with python and connected to a SQLite database.